gnosis/gnosisvpn-client/ONBOARDING.md

 ### 8. Enable GnosisVPN to establish connections to the Exit Nodes from your hoprd node [macOS]

 **Caution:** If you have **channel auto-funding** enabled on your hoprd node, you might drain your funds quickly.
-To verify this, connect to your node via **Admin UI** of your hoprd node and navigate to the **Configuration** page.
+To verify this, connect to your node via the **Admin UI** of your hoprd node and navigate to the **Configuration** page.
 Look at the **Strategies** section and ensure that `!AutoFunding` is **absent**.

-**Important Note:** Currently GnosisVPN can only establish connections through high-profile relay nodes maintained by the community.
+**Important Note:** Currently, GnosisVPN can only establish connections through high-profile relay nodes maintained by the community.
 To use GnosisVPN, you must have an open payment channel from your entry node to the relayer node associated with your chosen exit node.
 The relay node address can be found on the [GnosisVPN servers](https://gnosisvpn.com/servers) page.

 #### Steps to Open a Payment Channel [macOS]

-1. Connect to your node via **Admin UI** of your hoprd node.
+1. Connect to your node via the **Admin UI** of your hoprd node.
 2. Navigate to the **PEERS** page.
 3. Search for the peer you’ve chosen as a relayer node from [GnosisVPN servers](https://gnosisvpn.com/servers).
 4. Click on **OPEN outgoing channel**.